touchlab/DroidconKotlin/README.md

 events hosted by the Sessionize web application.
 These are specifically for Droidcon events, but can be forked and customized for anything run on Sessionize.

-> ## **We're Hiring!**
+> ## Touchlab's Hiring!
 >
-> Touchlab is looking for Android-focused mobile engineers, experienced with Kotlin and
-> looking to get involved with Kotlin Multiplatorm in the near future.
-[More info here](https://on.touchlab.co/2KNeYYN).
+> We're looking for a Mobile Developer, with Android/Kotlin experience, who is eager to dive into Kotlin Multiplatform Mobile (KMM) development.
+Come join the remote-first team putting KMM in production.
+[More info here](https://go.touchlab.co/careers-gh).

 ## Libraries